eosFD Standard Solar Power Kit

 How many eosFD’s can I use per Boulder/Sherpa Combo?

 We designed this system to run one (1) eosFD unit.
-While single battery / panel approach for each eosFD has a higher upfront cost, but represents a substantially better long term investment for both deployment and infrastructure flexibility.
+While single battery / panel approach for each eosFD has a higher upfront cost, it represents a substantially better long term investment for both deployment and infrastructure flexibility.
 With independent power, each eosFD can be located anywhere on the site, without running long (and expensive) power cabling back to a central hub.
 And by spending on solar equipment instead of custom wiring and cables, your infrastructure is far more general purpose and reusable for other instruments and deployments.

 How long will it run my eosFD?